 We manage the potential risk in credit commitments by limiting the total amount of credit, both by individual customer and in total, by monitoring the size and maturity of our portfolios and by applying the same credit standards for all of our credit products.
-Unused credit card lines available to our customers totaled approximately \$417 billion and \$431 billion at December 31, 2022 and 2021, respectively.
-The decrease as compared to December 31, 2021 reflects the impact from the portfolio sales completed in the second quarter of 2022.
+Unused credit card lines available to our customers totaled approximately \$433 billion and \$427 billion at December 31, 2024 and 2023, respectively.
 While these amounts represented the total available unused credit card lines, we have not experienced and do not anticipate that all of our customers will access their entire available line at any given point in time.